pdbjjens/ioBroker.vbus-gw/README.md

 Default is port: 7053, which should not be changed.
 - The http port on which the service is listening for discovery requests.
 Default is port: 80, alternatively port 3000 can be selected.
+- The password of the VBus gateway.
+Allows access to all serial port connected VBus devices.
+Default is "vbus".
 - A list of serial ports to connect to with the following parameters for each serial port:

 - channel: The vbus channel to which the serial port is assigned.